Coohrentiin/MicroscopyAligner/README.md

 - **Rotation:** Adjust rotation angle from -180° to +180° with fine control (0.1° steps) or quick ±90° buttons
 - **Scale:** Modify uniform scaling from 0.25× to 4× to match image magnifications
-- **Translation:** Fine-tune X and Y translation with pixel-level precision using sliders or quick ±10px buttons
+- **Translation:** Fine-tune X and Y translation with pixel-level precision using sliders or quick ±10px buttons.
+Translation can also be adjusted by "click+drag" of the moving image.

 All transformations apply a **similarity transform** (translation + rotation + uniform scale) to the moving image.
 The transform is applied relative to the image center, preserving the image's aspect ratio.
 Changes are reflected in real-time in the overlay or side-by-side view.